resbaz/nectar-cloud-lessons/Lessons/Lesson_IV/Lesson_IV.md

 SCP is a good tool to have available.
 But a graphical environment can be much easier to use.

-Go to [CyberDuck's home page](https://cyberduck.io/) and download the client file that is correct for your laptop.

-Then run it.
+As part of the prerequisites, you were supposed to have installed [CyberDuck's home page](https://cyberduck.io/).

-Hold up a Green card when you've managed to do this.
+Hold up a Green card if you've managed to do this.
-And a Red card if you need help.
+And a Red card if you are going to be playing catchup!

 ## Connecting with CyberDuck